Blaž Slišković

-Blaž "Baka" Slišković ([blâːʒ slîʃkoʋitɕ]; born 30 May 1959) is a Bosnian professional football manager and former player.
-He is regarded as one of the most successful Bosnian football managers.
+Blaž "Baka" Slišković ([blâːʒ slîʃkoʋitɕ]; born 30 May 1959) is a Bosnian professional football manager and former player who played as a midfielder.
+Nicknamed the "Balkan Maradona", he was admired for his composure and flair on the ball.

-As a player, Slišković was capped 26 times for Yugoslavia in the late 1970s and early 1980s.
-After retiring from playing, he became a successful manager.
-In July 2011, French football manager and former player, Zinedine Zidane, named Slišković as one of his idols while growing up and included him in his "All Time Best 11" of Marseille.
+Slišković is most known for his time playing at hometown club Velež Mostar, Hajduk Split, Marseille and Pescara.
+He was capped 26 times for Yugoslavia in the late 1970s and early 1980s.

+Regarded as one of the most successful Bosnian football managers, Slišković's most memorable moments were narrowly missing out on qualifying Bosnia and Herzegovina for UEFA Euro 2004, as well as guiding Zrinjski Mostar to back-to-back Bosnian Premier League titles in 2017 and 2018.

 Club career

 During his playing days, Slišković was considered one of the most technically gifted players of his generation.
 In 1985, he was named the Yugoslav Footballer of the Year.
 He had the most success while playing for hometown club Velež Mostar and Croatian club Hajduk Split.
 With Velež, Slišković won the 1980–81 Yugoslav Cup and the 1980–81 Balkans Cup, while with Hajduk he won the 1983–84 Yugoslav Cup and was also part of the Hajduk team that made it all the way to the semi-finals of the 1983–84 UEFA Cup.

 Slišković was most famous while playing for French Ligue 1 club Marseille.
 After Marseille, Slišković played in Italy with Pescara, before returning to France and playing for Lens, Mulhouse and Rennes.
 In 1992, he returned to Italy and came back to Pescara.
 In 1993, Slišković left Italy and joined Croatian club Hrvatski Dragovoljac, where he stayed until 1995.
 Finally, in 1996 he joined Bosnian club Zrinjski Mostar, where he eventually finished his career in 1997 at the age of 38.

 In 2011, for the 100th anniversary of Hajduk Split, Slišković was chosen in the "Hajduk Split Best 11 of all-time".